 Requirements for input file

 ,') - see also CSV format specifications, e.g., https://tools.ietf.org/html/rfc4180.
-The file has to include a header line with names of the columns in the catalog.
+The file may or may not contain a header line (if it does not, specify this in the form - see Options specification section), which defines the names of the columns in the GDF file.
 The numbers within the file should use English locale, the text, if containing special characters (including comma, used for values separation) should be enclosed in double quotes.

 Example input file